Frequently asked questions

 What is raw milk?

-At Templeroe Dairy we adhere to strict hygine standards and submit to regular pathogen testing to provide milk straight from our small herd of lovely cows.
+At Tory Hill House we adhere to strict hygine standards and regular pathogen testing to provide milk straight from our small herd of lovely cows.
 The milk we produce has not been heat treated or pasteurised which means that it is "raw" and still contains bacteria that are killed off in the pasteurisation process.

 People have found raw milk to be easier to digest and it's often associated with improving gut health.
 A number of high-end restaurants and customers also find it makes excellent yoghurt, cheese and ice cream!
 We strongly advise you do more research about the health benefits some people have found from drinking raw milk.